Skip to content

 $ export DISTRIBUTED_WORKERS=localhost:5000

-$ ./bin/daphne --distributed ./scripts/example/distributed.daph
+$ bin/daphne --distributed ./scripts/example/distributed.daph

-Current limitations
+Current Limitations

-Distributed Runtime is still under development and currently there are various limitations.
+The distributed runtime is still under development and currently there are various limitations.
 Most of these limitations will be fixed in the future.

-• Distributed runtime for now heavily depends on the vectorized engine of Daphne and how pipelines are created and multiple operations are fused together (more here - section 4).
+• Distributed runtime for now heavily depends on the vectorized engine and how pipelines are created and multiple operations are fused together (more here - section 4).
 This causes some limitations related to pipeline creation (e.g. not supporting pipelines with different result outputs or pipelines with no outputs).

-• A Daphne pipeline input might exist multiple times in the input array.
-For now this is not supported.
-In the future similar pipelines will simply omit multiple pipeline inputs and each one will be provided only once.
+• A DAPHNE pipeline input might exist multiple times in the input array.
+For now, this is not supported.
+In the future, similar pipelines will simply omit multiple pipeline inputs and each one will be provided only once.

 • Garbage collection at worker (node) level is not implemented yet.
 This means that after some time the workers can fill up their memory completely, requiring a restart.